 Life in Barcelona

-Barcelona, thanks to its location on the coast of the Mediterranean Sea, is synonymous with culture, cosmopolitan atmosphere, urban design, and architecture.
+Barcelona - thanks to its location on the coast of the Mediterranean Sea - is synonymous with culture, a cosmopolitan atmosphere, urban design, and architecture.
 It is also a city that has a wide range of leisure activities available.
 For a brief history of the city, click here.